enactjs/samples/pattern-locale-switching/README.md

 # Locale Switching Sample

-This sample is a very simple sample with 3 components( one `input` and two `button`).
-This sample will show demonstrate how to update the locale of an app using either `context` or `redux`.
+This sample is a very simple sample with 3 components (one `Input` and two `Button`).
+This sample will demonstrate how to update the locale of an app using either `context` or `redux`.